Key Sections of this Blog

 ▼

-When to use: * Single-turn transformations, classification, summarization, simple chat without tools/memory.
+When to use: Single-turn transformations, classification, summarization

 User / App